The Easiest Way To Make A Resin Diorama

 Step 1: Mix resin

 Mix your resin, making sure to protect your hands with gloves.
-After the resin is thoroughly mixed, split it into multiple containers.
+After the resin is thoroughly mixed, split it into several cups.
 You’ll need colors for the water and the fish.
 I mixed several shades of blue for the water, plus one green and one white.

 mixing resin with wooden stirrer